CH-Earth/gistool/README.md

   					fails; optional
-  -u, --account				Digital Research Alliance of Canada's sponsor's account name; optional, defaults to 'rpp-kshook' -V, --version				Show version
+  -u, --account				Digital Research Alliance of Canada's sponsor's account name; optional, defaults to 'rpp-kshook' -L, --lib-path			Path to the shared libraries needed; optional, see the source code for the default path
+  -V, --version				Show version
   -h, --help				Show this screen and exit